 MICs on technical debt can be difficult to measure

-For financial debts, creditors regularly inform debtors of interest charges, principal remaining, and other loan parameters.
-Laws usually require reports and explicit statements about interest charges.
-By contrast, for technical debt, MICs can be difficult to compute with useful precision, even if we know they’re accumulating.
-Many decision makers are actually unaware that MICs are accumulating.
+For a financial debt, creditors regularly inform debtors of periodic interest charges, principal remaining, and other parameters of the loan.
+In many cases, laws require regular reports and explicit statements about interest charges when prospective creditors interact with prospective debtors.
+By contrast, for technical debt, metaphorical interest charges (MICs) can be difficult to compute with useful precision, even if we know that they’re accumulating.
+Many decision-makers are actually unaware that MICs are accumulating at all.
 For an organization to appreciate the full financial consequences of carrying technical debt, everyone in the enterprise must appreciate the concept of MICs.

 A stack of floppy disks